Mukayyyy/del_jtvae/README.md

 This will download the necessary files in the `DATA` folder, and will preprocess them as described in the paper.

+### Running

+After preprocessing, you may run the framework altogether (training + samplling) by running the default script:

+`bash runscript5_3.sh`

+where runscript5_3.sh contains the

 ### Training

-After preprocessing, you can train the model running:
+You can also train the model solely running:

 `python manage.py train --dataset <DATASET_NAME>`